openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 constants that are parts of the |LANG| standard library (see :ref:`Standard Library`).

-An operation is called a floating-point operation if at least one of the operands in a binary operator is of a floating-point type (even if the other operand is integer).
+An operation is called a *floating-point operation* if at least one of the operands in a binary operator is of a floating-point type (even if the other operand is integer).

-If at least one operand of the numerical operator is of type ``double``, then the operation implementation uses 64-bit floating-point arithmetic.
+If at least one operand of the numerical operator is of type ``double``, then the operation implementation uses the 64-bit floating-point arithmetic.
 The result of the numerical operator is a value of type ``double``.

-If the other operand is not of type ``double``, then the numeric promotion (see :ref:`Primitive Types Conversions`) must be used first to widen it to type ``double``.
+If the other operand is not of type ``double``, then the numeric promotion (see :ref:`Primitive Types Conversions`) must be used to widen it first to type ``double``.

-If neither operand is of type ``double``, then the operation implementation is to use 32-bit floating-point arithmetic.
+If neither operand is of type ``double``, then the operation implementation is to use the 32-bit floating-point arithmetic.
 The result of the numerical operator is a value of type ``float``.

-If the other operand is not of type ``float``, then the numeric promotion must be used first to widen it to type ``float``.
+If the other operand is not of type ``float``, then the numeric promotion must be used to widen it first to type ``float``.

-Any floating-point type value can be cast to or from any numeric type.
+Any floating-point type value can be cast to or from any numeric type (see :ref:`Numeric Types`).

 .. index::
    Float